DEFALTUSER-24/breakout/README.md

 # Breakout

-This is a simple "breakout" based on the original Atari game from 1976.
+Based on the original Atari game from 1976, written in HTML and plain JavaScript.

 ## Demo